 Now there are a lot of different drones out there.
 Some are made for racing and air acrobacy, others are made for more technical or security tasks.
 If you want to get into drone photography, it’s important your drone is equipped with a good camera.

-Now the reasoning behind this might be food for another blog post, but the drone I’m using is a DJI Mavic Air.
+Now the reasoning behind this might be food for another blog post, but the drone I’m started out with is the DJI Mavic Air.
 It’s small, lightweight and has a decent enough camera to shoot those great photographs you see all over my website.

 If you don’t really care about the small size or weight, you should get the DJI Mavic Pro 2, which came out only last summer and is THE BEST affordable photography drone on the market right now.